 Working to improve the lives and skills of those who are helping their communities, the Queens Young Leaders Programme selects 60 young people from around the Commonwealth and provides them with a tailored package of training, mentoring and networking.

-The Duke of Cambridge empathised with our loss and could relate to what we’d been through.
-He said although he lost his mum at 15 there was always a silver lining.
-His said he had his own family now and that was his ‘silver lining’.
-He also told us that people who lose parents at a young age have to dust themselves off and carry on and he urged us to continue with our good work.
+It was great to meet the Prince William and speak with him about Gandys and our ongoing projects.
+As someone who also lost their mother at a young age, he empathised with our loss and could relate to what we’d been through.
+He said that although he lost his mother at 15, he felt that there was always a silver lining and in his case, this was having his own family now.
+He also expressed to us that people who lose parents at a young age often have to dust themselves off and carry on, urging us to continue with our good work.

-The Duke said you should always believe in yourself and don’t give up on your quest and that’s the message we would pass on to other young people.
+Prince William also said to us that you should always believe in yourself and to never give up on your quest, which is the message which we would also pass on to other young people.
 We really enjoy supporting young people and are delighted to be involved with this initiative as the well-being of young people is an issue that’s close to our hearts.

 As passionate as we are about building kid’s campuses, our goals cannot be achieved without the help of the Gandys community.
 Every purchase made with Gandys helps us to build more campuses and help children around the world.
 Click here to learn how to become a Gandys Ambassador.